 Structure of after the event insurance

-The structure of an after the event insurance policy is that the insurer will need to consider an initial risk assessment and will then agree a limit on the amount of legal costs it will cover.
+The structure of an after the event insurance policy is that the insurer will need you to obtain initial risk assessment from a barrister and will then agree a limit on the amount of legal costs it will cover.
 The limit agreed will determine the ultimate cost of the insurance, which is usually calculated as a percentage of the sum of legal costs covered under the policy.

 - from the date the policy is taken out, there will be no immediate cost but the insurance premium will be payable upon conclusion of the proceedings.